rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 These are independent operations.

 ### Data Dependency
-Another example, and a common operation in scientific computation, is calculating the sum of a set of numbers.
+Another example, and a common operation in scientific computating, is calculating the sum of a set of numbers.
 A simple implementation might look like this:
 ~~~